Mack the Knife: Other versions

 Frank Sinatra added the song to his repertoire in 1984 in an arrangement by Frank Foster; In the performance included on his album L.A.
 Is My Lady, Sinatra similarly name-checked Armstrong and Darin, as well as adding members of his backing band.
 Sinatra and Jimmy Buffett recorded a duet of the song for Sinatra's final album Duets II (1994).

 Nick Cave and Spanish Fly performed the song for the video September Songs – The Music of Kurt Weill in 1994, released as an album in 1997. while Sting and Dominic Muldowney recorded it for the 1985 tribute album Lost in the Stars: The Music of Kurt Weill.

-Other notable versions include performances by Lisa Stansfield, Mark Lanegan, Kenny Ball, Dave Van Ronk, Jimmie Dale Gilmore, Tony Bennett, Anita O'Day (in an arrangement by Jimmy Giuffre), Marianne Faithfull, Brian Setzer, Dr. John, Ute Lemper, King Kurt, Bing Crosby, Eartha Kitt, The Psychedelic Furs, David Cassidy (in At the Copa), Westlife, The Doors, and Michael Bublé.
+Other notable versions include performances by Lisa Stansfield, Mark Lanegan, Kenny Ball, Dave Van Ronk, Jimmie Dale Gilmore, Tony Bennett, Anita O'Day (in an arrangement by Jimmy Giuffre), Marianne Faithfull, Brian Setzer, Dr. John, Ute Lemper, King Kurt, Bing Crosby, Eartha Kitt, The Psychedelic Furs, David Cassidy (in At the Copa), Westlife, The Doors, Maria Farantouri, and Michael Bublé.
 Swiss band The Young Gods radically reworked the song in industrial style on their 1991 album The Young Gods Play Kurt Weill as "Mackie Messer", Deana Martin recorded "Mack the Knife" on her second studio album, Volare, released in 2009 by Big Fish Records.
 Robbie Williams recorded the song on his 2001 album Swing When You're Winning.
 Hildegard Knef recorded a German version, "Mackie Messer".

 Salsa musician Rubén Blades recorded an homage entitled "Pedro Navaja" (Razor Pete).
 Brazilian composer Chico Buarque, in his loose adaptation of Threepenny Opera (Ópera do Malandro), made two versions called "O Malandro" and "O Malandro No. 2", with lyrics in Portuguese.

 1950s comedic legend Ernie Kovacs used a German-translated version of the song throughout his television series.